PGOT: A Physics-Geometry Operator Transformer for Complex PDEs: Introduction

 \section{Introduction}

 Partial Differential Equations (PDEs), derived from fundamental principles such as conservation of mass and energy, are ubiquitous in modeling complex phenomena across science and engineering, including fluid dynamics, structural mechanics, and climate modeling~\cite{cao2025solving}.
 Traditional numerical methods, such as the Finite Element Method (FEM)~\cite{femzienkiewicz2005finite} and Finite Volume Method (FVM)~\cite{fvmeymard2000finite}, approximate solutions by discretizing PDEs onto meshes~\cite{nudt1wanggexinhaichen2025gnnrl}.
-However, their reliance on dense mesh discretization imposes a heavy computational burden, often requiring days or even months for multi-physics problems necessitating fine spatiotemporal resolution.
-Recently, Neural PDE Solvers have emerged as a promising paradigm, capable of learning resolution-invariant solution mappings between infinite-dimensional function spaces~\cite{liangzinoicmlDBLP:conf/icml/WangX0Y25,fuliyesuanziicmlDBLP:conf/icml/LiY025}.
+However, their reliance on dense mesh discretization imposes a heavy computational burden, often requiring much time and effort for multi-physics problems necessitating fine spatiotemporal resolution~\cite{mm410.1145/3746027.3755436,mm510.1145/3746027.3758161}.
+Recently, neural PDE solvers have emerged as a promising paradigm, capable of learning resolution-invariant solution mappings between infinite-dimensional function spaces~\cite{liangzinoicmlDBLP:conf/icml/WangX0Y25,fuliyesuanziicmlDBLP:conf/icml/LiY025}.
 By training on offline data, these operators can predict families of solutions under varying parameters orders of magnitude faster than traditional solvers, offering a promising direction for real-time scientific computing.

 Early spectral-based neural operators, such as the Fourier Neural Operator (FNO)~\cite{fnoDBLP:conf/iclr/LiKALBSA21}, rely on the fast fourier transform.
 While they possess the remarkable ability to learn resolution-independent operators, they are inherently limited to regular grids, restricting their applicability to complex geometries and unstructured meshes.
 To address this, graph-based neural operators~\cite{GNOTDBLP:conf/icml/HaoWSYDLCSZ23, GINODBLP:conf/nips/LiKCLKONS0AA23} treat input and output functions as graphs, employing message-passing mechanisms to generalize across different domain geometries.
-However, graph methods are often constrained by local receptive fields, making it difficult to effectively capture global long-range dependencies and suffering from low efficiency on large-scale nodes.
+However, graph methods are often constrained by local receptive fields, making it difficult to effectively capture global long-range dependencies and suffer from low efficiency on large-scale nodes.